Audio-Synchronized Visual Animation: Audio-Synchronized Visual Animation

 \subsection{Evaluation Metrics}

-\task is a multi-faceted generation task, requiring generated content to have high visual quality at both image and video level.
-At the image level, we follow previous conventions~\cite{brock2019biggan,dhariwal2021diffusionbeatgan} to use (1) Fréchet Inception Distance (\textbf{FID})~\cite{fid} to measure the quality of individual frames; (2) \textbf{IA}~\cite{girdhar2023imagebind}/\textbf{IT}~\cite{xu2021videoclip} to measure image-audio/image-text semantics alignment of CLIP~\cite{radford2021CLIP} features, respectively.
-At the video level, we first use Fréchet Video Distance (\textbf{FVD})~\cite{fvd} to assess video quality.
-Then, to measure audio-video synchronization, we re-use the trained synchronization classifier to compute the following metrics:
+\task{} is a multi-faceted generation task, necessitating high quality at both image and video level.
+At the image level, we follow previous conventions~\cite{brock2019biggan,dhariwal2021diffusionbeatgan} to use (1) Fréchet Inception Distance (\textbf{FID})~\cite{fid} to measure the quality of individual frames; (2) \textbf{IA}~\cite{girdhar2023imagebind}/\textbf{IT}~\cite{xu2021videoclip} to measure image-audio/image-text semantics alignment on CLIP~\cite{radford2021CLIP} space.
+At the video level, we use Fréchet Video Distance (\textbf{FVD})~\cite{fvd} to assess video quality.
+To measure audio-video synchronization, we compute the following metrics with the trained synchronization classifier:

-\paragraph{RelSync} During testing, we have only the groundtruth synchronized audio-video pair ($\va, \vv$) and the generated video $\boldsymbol{\hat{v}}$, lacking reliable shifted audio-video pairs to compute \cref{equation:sync_prob}.
-Therefore, we contrast the generated audio-video pair ($\va, \boldsymbol{\hat{v}}$) by using the groundtruth pair ($\va, \vv$) as a reference: \abovedisplayskip=3pt \abovedisplayshortskip=3pt \belowdisplayskip=3pt \belowdisplayshortskip=3pt

-which produces a synchronization score between input audio and the generated video.
-Note that the metric becomes more reliable when a better synchronized reference audio-video pair ($\va, \vv$) with clearer synchronization cues is adopted.
+\newparagraph{RelSync} During testing, we use the ground truth audio-visual pair ($\va, \vv$) as a reference to measure synchronization of the generated video $\boldsymbol{\hat{v}}$ as follows: Note that while this reference-based metric normalizes the score by the synchronization of the reference pair ($\va, \vv$), the metric can still be sensitive to the quality of the reference pair.
+In fact, evaluating synchronization on a dataset where even ground-truth audios and videos are ambiguously synchronized is less informative of the model capabilities, e.g., Landscapes~\cite{lee2022soundguided}.

-\paragraph{AlignSync} The synchronization classifier is only trained on semantically-aligned and temporally-shifted audio-video pairs sampled from the same instance (See supplementary).
+\newparagraph{AlignSync} The synchronization classifier is only trained on semantically-aligned and temporally-shifted audio-video pairs sampled from the same instance (See Suppl.
+Sec.
+1.2).
 RelSync is thus implicitly conditioned on semantics alignment, i.e., P(Sync|Align).
-To jointly measure semantics aligment and synchronization, we first approximate $P_{\text{Align}}$ similarly as RelSync: \abovedisplayskip=3pt \abovedisplayshortskip=3pt \belowdisplayskip=3pt \belowdisplayshortskip=3pt

-where $\vv_1$ is the first frame input for animation, and $b$ is the number of generated frames.
+To jointly measure semantics alignment and synchronization, we first approximate $P_{\text{Align}}$ similarly as RelSync: where $\vv_1$ is the first frame input for animation, and $b$ is the number of generated frames.
 The generated first frame $\boldsymbol{\hat{v}}_1$ is eliminated because it is often a replicate of input $\vv_1$.
-By multiplying $P_{\text{Align}}$ with RelSync, we obtain the joint score: \abovedisplayskip=3pt \abovedisplayshortskip=3pt \belowdisplayskip=3pt \belowdisplayshortskip=3pt
+By multiplying $P_{\text{Align}}$ with RelSync, we obtain the joint score: which jointly measures semantic alignment and temporal synchronization between $\va$ and $\boldsymbol{\hat{v}}$.